 My student-friendly writing rubrics are an excellent example of this.
 In fact, this was the central narrative for my publication in ASCD’s Educational Leadership.
 These rubrics allow children to compare their work against relationally strong and weak samples of work, setting goals based on observable characteristics.

 My assessment, however, does not end here.
-As a part of my work for a technology start-up, I developed a number of skills that have allowed me to minimize the complexity of personalized learning, creating spreadsheets that help me visualize data and generate reports to parents, bringing all key stakeholders into the feedback loops and helping to support the child from multiple fronts.
+I believe that technology can help minimize the complexity of documenting personalized learning.
+As a result, I’ve learned to create spreadsheets that help me visualize data and generate reports to parents, bringing all key stakeholders into the feedback loops and helping to support the child from multiple fronts.

 These reports are based solely on criterion-referenced data, highlighting the importance of clear grade-level expectations and rubrics.
 These clear expectations lay the foundation on which I can help each child draw his or her individual path, creating a triangulated common language–one that can be shared by me, the parents, and the children.
 All of this was possible by leveraging the power of technology, not to teach the children, but to manage the complexity of data collection.